-Our actions and services to mitigate some of the learning loss with our students with disabilities have proved to be effective. i-Ready diagnostic data shows that our Students with Disabilities (SWD) have made progress from the fall to the winter diagnostics.
-In the area of reading, the percentage of Tier 3 students decreased from 44% in the fall of 2020 to 39% in the winter of 2021.
-In turn, there was an increase in the percentage of Tier 1 students going from 26% in the fall to a 33% in the winter.
+Our actions and services to mitigate some of the learning loss with our students with disabilities have proved to be successful. i-Ready diagnostic data shows that our Students with Disabilities (SWD) made progress from the fall to the winter diagnostics.
+In the area of reading, the percentage of Tier III students decreased from 44% in the fall of 2020 to 39% in the winter of 2021.
+In turn, there was an increase in the percentage of Tier I students going from 26% in the fall to 33% in the winter.
 In the area of Math, we also observe an increase in the percentage of students performing at grade level, going from 21% in the beginning of the year to 27% in Diagnostic #2.
 The percentage of at-risk SWD students in math also decreased from 40% in Diagnostic #1 to 36% in Diagnostic #2.
-Our 6-week summer program for our mild-to-moderate students will be another opportunity to continue addressing the learning loss.
-Students in the moderate-to-severe program will participate in extended school year (ESY).

 To further address learning loss, the Office of Special Education has planned to provide students with disabilities with the opportunity to attend Summer School and Extended School Year (ESY) over the summer.
 The purpose of summer school and ESY services is to assist students in maintaining the skills at risk of regression or for students with severe disabilities to attain the critical skills or self-sufficiency goals essential to the student's continued progress.
-As of March 2021, 143 RSP (44 elementary, 6 middle school, 93 high school) and 642 (244 elementary, 138 middle school, 260 high school) Mild Moderate SDC students have ESY in their IEPs.
+As of March 2021, 143 RSP (44 elementary, 6 middle school, 93 high school) and 642 (244 elementary, 138 middle school, 260 high school) Mild Moderate SDC students had ESY in their IEPs.